Marketing: DIY or outsource?

 If you lack the expertise, you need the willingness and time to learn.
 If you don’t have both, it’s time to start giving outsourcing some serious consideration.

-Secondly, many advisers and planners taking the DIY option fail to adopt a strategic approach and understandably lack confidence.
+Secondly, many advisers and planners taking the DIY marketing option fail to adopt a strategic approach and understandably lack confidence.
 The temptation to succumb to the lure of shiny new things, trying different options yet moving on too quickly, is a tell-tale sign of both.

-Thirdly, taking the DIY approach means learning as you go, making mistakes and refining from there.
+Thirdly, taking the DIY marketing approach means learning as you go, making mistakes and refining from there.
 In contrast, taking advice or outsourcing certain key tasks means bringing in experts who have already made the mistakes and know what works.

 To put it another way; isn’t that what your clients pay you for?
 To help them avoid making costly mistakes?